saibotsivad/ragu/README.md

 ### 4. Merge Site Metadata

-After the frontmatter for all files is parsed, the resulting metadata is passed to a merge function as a map of filename to metadata.
+After the frontmatter for all files is parsed, the resulting metadata for all files is passed to a merge function as a map of filename to metadata.

 The output of this is passed to the render function in the next step, so here is where you would likely want to create things like collections, e.g. for "tags", "authors", and so on.

-Ragu has no opinions baked in here: if you don't provide this function, the property given to the renderer will be empty!
+> Note: Ragu has no opinions baked in here: if you don't provide this function, the property given to the renderer will be `undefined`!

 Here's an example of a merging function that you might be likely to use.
-In this example, the `site.js` is *not* a Ragu feature.
-Althought it is a common organizational strategy to move constant properties out to other files, Ragu *does not* auto-magically pull in data files (like `_data/site.yaml` for Jekyll and others).
+In this example, the `site.js` is **not** a Ragu feature.
+Although it is a common organizational strategy to move constant properties out to other files, Ragu **does not** auto-magically pull in data files, like you might see in `_data/site.yaml` for Jekyll or others.

 ```js
 // site.js